 Vertical integration - describes a centralized approach to planning, management, and service delivery within a single organizational context.

 Vulnerability index – an index used to determine mortality risk.

 Wrap-around – refers to a service delivery model that is a team-based, collaborative case management approach.

-Youth homelessness – Youth homelessness refers to young people between the ages of 13 and 24 who are living independently of parents and/or caregivers, and importantly, lack many of the social supports deemed necessary for the transition from childhood to adulthood.
+Youth homelessness – Youth homelessness refers to young people between the ages of 13 and 24 who are living independently of parents and/or caregivers, and lack many of the social supports deemed necessary for the transition from childhood to adulthood.
 See the Canadian Definition of Youth Homelessness.